feet care for diabetics

 Remember, walking barefoot, even at home, increases the risk of cuts, scrapes, and bruises due to decreased sensation from neuropathy.10 Always wear the right shoes, even indoors, to avoid injuries and infections.

-Proper footwear diabetics
+proper footwear diabetics

 Wearing the right shoes is more common among diabetic patients with foot ulcers than those without ulcers.11 Not wearing the right shoes is linked to a high rate of foot ulcers coming back11.
 For diabetic patients, the right shoes are crucial to prevent foot ulcers and other problems.